 The food hygiene rating Act 2013 introduces a mandatory scheme requiring food businesses to openly display their hygiene rating and advise customers of their hygiene rating on request.
-The scheme applies to:
+The scheme applies to restaurants, pubs, cafés, takeaways, hotels, supermarkets, manufacturers and other food shops.

 Each business is given their hygiene rating when it is inspected by a food safety officer from Conwy Council.
 More information can be found on the Food Standards Agency website (FSA).